AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##WMA - Weighted Moving Average
 ### Description
-The Weighted Moving Average is the most well-known of the weighted averages.
-It is used to identify and react to price changes more quickly.
-Current prices are given higher weighting than older values.
-An additional advantage is that bad signals in sideways markets are minimized.
-The WMA smoothes the price changes and allows for more efficient trade identification.
+The Weighted Moving Average is the most well-known of the weighted averages, and is implemented to identify and quickly react to price changes.
+Current prices are given higher weighting than older ones.
+In addition, bad signals in sideways markets are minimized.
+The WMA smoothes the price changes and makes more efficient trade identification possible.

 ### Further information
 <http://www.tradesignalonline.com/de/lexicon/view.aspx?id=Moving+Average+Weighted+%28WMA%29>